jkk004/golfratingcomparison/README.md

 -Have two seperate files because the main portion of getting the data takes more time than just showing the plot with the data.
 You can always merge the files accordingly.

 -Got the data from web scraping, despite the brevity.
-Thought they were going to have statistics going farther back, and felt it was good practice regardlesa.
+Thought they were going to have statistics going farther back, but felt it was good practice regardless.

 -Only 2 players were out of the top 125, so overall, pretty good showing.
 I plan to do this for driving next.